 It's been a great start with snow on the mountain, water filling the lakes and rivers, the City of Mt.
 Shasta, Dunsmuir, Weed and McCloud buzzing with tourists!
 Enjoying a sacred site/scenic tour of the beauty and sounds of Lower McCloud Falls.
 Luciana loving Faery Falls on a Sacred/Scenic Tour.
 First time snowshoers already getting hooked and talking about bringing the snowboard for the way down!
 These two women are originally from Florida and are traveling nurses who wanted to check out snowshoeing on Mt.
 Shasta!
 Yep...I needed a picture of me on snowshoes.

 I will be gone from Jan 30 through Feb.
 15 traveling in Hawaii!
 The mountain showing off...I did a little bit of magic to this picture!
 It looks like the weather is cooperating and more snow to come.
 The ski park will be open too(this Friday)!
 Looking at Mt.
 Shasta Tuesday morning.
 A bit flat light, cold and windy.
 The snow on the lower slopes were surprisingly good!
 Castle Lake is only partial frozen.
 There are a few areas that haven't froze.
 Be smart and don't walk out on the lake.
 We still need more snow at the Castle Lake area for skiing!
 It looks like we are going to have a spectacular Holiday Season with snow and fun, fun and more fun!
 Thinking about snowshoeing or going on a scenic tour~ Now's the time to book a tour!
-Now is a great time to order my newest 2nd Edition, 2nd Printing book, "Mount Shasta Fun to Guide" as a great gift for the Holidays!
+Now is a great time to order my newest 2nd Edition, 2nd Printing book, "Mount Shasta Guide to Fun" as a great gift for the Holidays!

 WE'VE BEEN GETTING A LITTLE BIT OF EVERYTHING WITH THE COLORS CHANGING AND A TEASE OF SNOW FALLING!
 This was on the last day of September.
 A nice welcoming to October.
 Darmera peltata, it's scientific name is a flowering plant, the only species within the genus Darmera in the family Saxifragaceae.
 It is a slowly spreading rhizomatous perennial native to mountain streamsides in woodland in the western United States.
 Indian rhubarb has stalks that are edible and often used in pies; its leaves are not edible.
 Fall is a beautiful time of year to visit Mt.
 Shasta.
 It looks like the weather is going to be nice for October!